-When is the last time you did this?
+When was the last time you did this?
 Probably last summer.
-That’s why we encourage you to browse your local library and bookstores to get those books you’ve been dreaming about.
+We encourage you to browse your local library and bookstores to get those books you’ve been dreaming about.
 Whether you secretly crave young adult dystopian fiction or can’t wait to get your hands on some nonfiction books about your favorite topic, make it a priority to read for pleasure this summer.
 Just like you told your students to do.

-Reading for pleasure is a great way to inspire yourself, but also sets a great example for any of the other educators and children in your life.
+Reading for pleasure is a great way to inspire yourself.
+It also sets a great example for other educators and children in your life.
 Read out loud as a family, or schedule special time with a quiet snack, a drink to sip, and a great new book to read.
-Read outside when it’s sunny, or indoors when the weather doesn’t cooperate.
+Read outside when it’s sunny or indoors when the weather doesn’t cooperate.
 Make it a fun challenge to finish a specific number of books before a set date.

 Go on An Adventure

 Get out of your comfort zone and get out into the world.
-Just think about how many ideas you can come up with for your classroom while visiting the Smithsonian in Washington D.C., canoeing a local river or lake, browsing an open air market in East Africa, or coming face to face with that mountain you always wanted to climb.
-Whether you are able to travel abroad, or keep it local, a new environment and experience is a great way to clear your mind and refresh your perspective.
+Just think about how many ideas you can come up with for your classroom while visiting the Smithsonian in Washington, DC, canoeing a local river or lake, browsing an open-air market in East Africa, or coming face to face with that mountain you always wanted to climb.
+Whether you travel abroad or keep it local, a new environment and experience is a great way to clear your mind and refresh your perspective.

 It’s not about spending money or going somewhere impressive.
 It’s about giving your mind new spaces and adventures to use as inspiration throughout the coming school year.
 Students love to see pictures and hear stories.
 Make this summer a chance to gather new material and try something new.